-The Bear Complex Challenge
+The Bear Complex Challenge is today!

 Join us for this awesome and fun challenge!
 The Bear Complex is:

 Then rest for up to three minutes, and then repeat for a total of five rounds.
 Try to increase the load each round.

 The object is to perform a seven set round with the heaviest bar that you can handle without releasing the bar and without resting the bar on the floor.
 The bar must touch the floor in between sets, but cannot rest for longer than one second.